 (1) A person may not construct new cesspool sewage disposal systems in Oregon.

 (2) Seepage pit sewage disposal systems may be used only to serve existing sewage loads and replace existing failing seepage pit and cesspool systems on lots that are too small to accommodate a standard system or other alternative onsite system.
-A construction permit allowing replacement of the failing system may not be issued if a sewerage system is both legally and physically available as described in OAR 340-071-0160(4)(f).

 (3) Construction requirements.